Skip to main content

 Why would I run for Congress?
 Why challenge someone from my own party?

 There are two reasons: one is Representative DelBene herself, and the other is the Democratic Party as a whole.
-Both have been wrong on key issues—issues that contributed to our party’s devastating loss in the last election.
+Both have been wrong on key issues that contributed to our party’s devastating loss in the last election.
 That loss is why Donald Trump is now president again.

 If the Democratic Party doesn’t change course, then Vice President J.D.
 Vance could be our next president.
 And while we may survive another Trump term, a Vance presidency could be the point of no return.
-It could take generations—if ever—for this country to recover.
+It could take generations if ever for this country to recover.

 As the saying goes: “Those who fail to learn from history are doomed to repeat it.”
 Sadly, the Democratic Party hasn’t learned.
 Instead, it has doubled down on the very positions that cost us the trust of everyday voters.